plgd-dev/doc/content/en/features/device-shadow.md

 ---
-title: 'Device shadow'
+title: 'Device Shadow'
 description: 'What is device shadow?'
 date: '2021-05-13'
 lastmod: '2021-07-01'
 categories: [features]
-keywords: [features, device-shadow, resource-shadow]
+keywords: [twin, shadow, cache, history]
 menu:
   docs:
     parent: features
-    weight: 10
+    weight: 50
 toc: true
 ---

-# Device shadow

-The device shadow mirrors contents of published resources by the device to the cloud through CoAP Gateway.
-CoAP Gateway starts observations of all published resources so the device is responsible to send notifications about change with the full content of the resource.
-The notification is stored in the Event Store by resource aggregate.

-## Projection
+## Device Shadow

-Contents of resources are projected by resource-directory.
+The device shadow represents represents the current state of each device's resource.
+Each connected device notifies the plgd Cloud about every change using the CoAP Gateway observations, which are started right after the device successfuly connects and authenticates.
+All changes are persisted in form of an audit log in the EventStore, from which is the latest version returned to clients through the Resource Directory.

+### Operation overview
-## Update a resource from CoAP Gateway
+#### Update a resource from CoAP Gateway

 {{< plantuml id="update-device-shadow-from-cloud" >}}
 @startuml Sequence